Mariners vs. Phillies Player Props Betting Odds

-Player prop bet odds for Jarred Kelenic, Brandon Marsh and others are listed when the Seattle Mariners visit the Philadelphia Phillies at Citizens Bank Park on Wednesday (at 6:40 PM ET).
+Player prop betting options for Nicholas Castellanos, Ty France and others are available in the Philadelphia Phillies-Seattle Mariners matchup at Citizens Bank Park on Thursday, starting at 1:05 PM ET.

 Bet on this matchup or its props with DraftKings!